We must bring real wisdom to the building of data centers in our communities.

 Maryland congregations are coming together through Interfaith Power & Light (DC.MD.NoVA) to join the Maryland Data Center Reform Coalition in speaking out for strong policies that hold data centers to high standards of community input and responsible energy usage.

-Northern Virginia congregations are joining our partners at Faith Alliance for Climate Solutions (FACS) and Virginia Interfaith Power & Light in supporting legislation to insist that new data centers be better neighbors.
+Our neighbors in Northern Virginia have been on the front lines as the Commonwealth has become the world’s largest data center market over the past few years, and their struggle holds lessons for all of us.
+Northern Virginia congregations are working with our partners at Faith Alliance for Climate Solutions (FACS) and Virginia Interfaith Power & Light in supporting legislation to insist that new data centers be better neighbors.

 Bring Real Wisdom to Data Center Conversations in your Community